 Warning

-This function will unpickle data from the provied path.
+This function will unpickle data from the provided path.
 The pickle module is not intended to be secure against erroneous or maliciously constructed data.
 Never unpickle data received from an untrusted or unauthenticated source.

 detector